 Reducing the number of accounts may impact account fees and other investment charges.
 Generally speaking, both employer-sponsored qualified plans and IRAs have plan or account fees and investment-related expenses.
-However, in some cases, employer-sponsored qualified plans may offer lower cost institutional funds, and in some cases may pay for some or all of a plan’s administrative expenses.
-Generally, fees associated with an IRA will likely be higher than those associated with a plan, but consolidating multiple IRAs may reduce your overall expenses.
+However, in some cases, employer-sponsored qualified plans may offer lower-cost institutional funds, and in may pay for some or all of a plan’s administrative expenses.
+Generally, fees associated with an IRA will likely be higher than those associated with a plan but consolidating multiple IRAs may reduce your overall expenses.

 Generally, IRA owners can take distributions penalty tax-free once they attain age 59 ½ are subject to a 10% early withdrawal penalty tax, unless such distribution satisfies an eligible exemption to the early withdrawal rules.
 Qualified plan participants between the ages of 55 and 59 ½, once separated from service, may be able to take penalty tax-free withdrawals from the qualified plan.

-However, you should also note that if the plan permits, qualified plan participants can generally delay taking required minimum distributions after attaining age 70 ½, if they are still working for the employer that sponsors the plan and do not own more than 5% of the plan sponsor.
+However, you should also note that if the plan permits, qualified plan participants in a workplace plan can generally delay taking required minimum distributions after reaching RMD age if they are still working for the employer that sponsors the plan and do not own more than 5% of the plan sponsor.

 Comprehensive Knowledge of Your Assets